0dot0repeating/dakka/README.md

     to the face that'd leave anyone reeling in pain, if not splattered all over the walls.
 Or give them a one-two-**THREE** to bust the skulls of both the poor sap in front of your fist, and all his buddies next to him.

+- The pistols have gotten a complete overhaul!
+No longer the weird, odd looking Berettas you've been looking at since 1994, but instead sleek, sexy chrome- black hand cannons that do a far better job convincing you to use them!
+You gotta reload them every now and then now, but the shots hit harder, the guns sound cooler, you can mash the trigger to fire faster, and overall it's just much more fun to use.
+Who knows, you might actually run out of pistol rounds for a change!

 - The minigun's flamethrower now properly sets things on fire!
 Focus it on a demon to cleanse his sinful presence, or sweep a crowd and wipe out all those